unionlabs/union/move/move-ibc/README.md

 }
 ```

 As you can see, `decode_packet` is called with `packet_data`.
-This is intentionally left the the app developers
+This is intentionally left to the app developers
 because IBC has no assumption on what the packet is.
 So you can use whatever packet type you want.

-Next, `receive_transfer` is being called which should be the receiving logic defined by the protocol.
+Next, `receive_transfer` is called which should be the receiving logic defined by the protocol.

-And finally, in order to let IBC know a packet is received, `recv_packet` function of IBC is being called.
+Finally, to let IBC know a packet is received, `recv_packet` function of IBC is being called.
 The important part here is the last
 parameter (`ack`).
-This is the arbitrary acknowledgement that is used for letting the counterpary chain know whether the transaction is
+This is the arbitrary acknowledgment that is used for letting the counterparty chain know whether the transaction is
 succeeded or not.
 In this implementation, we chose to use `1` and `0` but you can also put the error message to the failure case.

 The final part of the flow is the acknowledgement.
 When we sent some funds, `do_transfer` function possibly
-locked some funds, burned some tokens and/or changed the balance of `caller`.
+locked some funds, burned some tokens, and/or changed the balance of `caller`.
 Now, in the success case, we don't
 need to do anything but if the action failed, we need to undo the things that we did.

 ```move